utkarsh-repo/extract-text-from-scanned-image/README.md

 # Extract text from image
-Simply input your image.
-I will give you the text which is present in the image
+Simply gives your image.
+I will give you the text which is present inside image